renehorstmann/rhc/style.md

 #### <a name="S-naming-structs-usecases"></a>Use Cases
 As explained in Chapter [Prefer autotypes](#S-basics-autotypes), you should always prefer autotype structs.
 Autotype structs should be marked, so the user can directly identify them.
-There is a lot of code using `*_t` for struct members, but thats reserved for C and compiler devs!, So Im using PascalCase_s for autotype structs.
+There is a lot of code using `*_t` for struct members, but thats reserved for C and compiler devs.
+So I'm using PascalCase_s for autotype structs.

 ```c
 // Autotype structs